COVID-19 Pandemic: Important information for patients and visitors of CAMH

 Learn about mental illness and addiction

 It can be easier to cope when you feel informed about what your family member is experiencing.
-Many websites, books and articles are available, but sometimes it is difficult to know what information is accurate.
-The “Resources” section here is a good place to start.
+Many resources are available, but sometimes it is difficult to know what information is accurate.
+The “Resources” section in this pamphlet is a good place to start.
 There may also be education sessions that you can attend.

 Talk to your family member about your concerns, and encourage them to seek support

 Let your family member know you are concerned.
-It can be helpful to consider how best to express your concerns.
-See the previous section, “How should I talk to my family member?”, for suggestions.
+Consider how best to express your concerns.
+See the “How should I talk with my family member?” section for suggestions.

 Get support for yourself and your family